 - Nine secret bars

-- Only one mile from the city centre
+- A city center location just one mile from the O’Connel bridge

 - Stunning views of Dublin city